katiaku/katiaku/README.md

 ### :woman_technologist: About Me :

-I am a Front-end Developer from Spain. <br>
+I am a Full Stack Developer from Spain. <br>
 Please feel free to fork projects and raise issues if you think there's something to be improved!

 ---